 Shoulder season bottoms

 Depending on where you live — or just depending on the day — shoulder season could mean pants for riding, or it could mean shorts.
-If it is a pants day, lighter-weight materials tend to feel best, and we give bonus points for anything that’s easily vented or opened up during the ride.
+If it is a mountain bike pants kind of day, lighter-weight materials tend to feel best, and we give bonus points for anything that’s easily vented or opened up during the ride.

 Specialized x Fjallraven hybrid trousers